habrvalg/habrvalg/README.md

 ### Hi there 👋
-- 🏷️ My name is ### Andrei Kopasov
+- 🏷️ My name is **Andrei Kopasov**
-- 🎓 I recently graduated with a degree in Information Security
+- 🎓 I recently graduated with a degree in **Information Security**
-- Now I'm getting back into python programming
+- Now I'm getting back into Python programming
 - I will be glad to your attention!

 <!--